darkecology/wsrdata/README.md

 ### Overview
 - **datasets** is a directory reserved for json files created by this repository to define datasets in the modified [COCO format](https://cocodataset.org/#format-data) demonstrated below.
-We use 0-based indexing for all ids; empty lists, empty strings, and -1 to indicate "not applicable".
+We use 0-based indexing for all ids; empty dictionaries, empty lists, empty tuples, empty strings, and -1 to indicate "not applicable".
     ```angular2
     {
         "info":               info,